-Mr. BOB BLENDON (Political Scientist/Pollster, Harvard University): Older Americans tend to vote at much higher rates than most other voters.
+BOB BLENDON: Older Americans tend to vote at much higher rates than most other voters.
 Secondly, they are the group that most care about health care as a voting issue.

 ROVNER: That's from a group called Protect Your Care, whose mission is to back the health overhaul law.
 It's the latest in a long string targeting the plan written by House Budget Committee Chairman Paul Ryan.
 Despite the backlash, however, Ryan, in an interview at NPR last month, says he's not sorry for putting the Medicare plan forward.

-Representative PAUL RYAN (Republican, Wisconsin; House Budget Committee Chairman): I would do it just like this if I had to do it all over again.
+PAUL RYAN: I would do it just like this if I had to do it all over again.